bienflorencia/rBiodiversidata/Hotspots Tetrapods/README.md

 ### Function

-The function `get_gridsSlopes` finds a species accumulation curve (SAC) for each grid-cell using the method ‘exact’ of the function ‘specaccum’ of the vegan package and then calculates the degree of curvilinearity as the mean slope of the last 10% of the curve.
+The function `get_gridsSlopes` finds a species accumulation curve (SAC) for each grid-cell using the method ‘exact’ of the function `specaccum` of the vegan package and then calculates the degree of curvilinearity as the mean slope of the last 10% of the curve.
 We considered grids with slope values &gt; 0.05 as under-sampled and those with slope values ≤